mayakraft/math-for-artists/04/index.md

 >
 > scissors: we need to cut a triangle (for folding)

-## Compass and Straightedge Constructions
+## Compass and Straightedge Constructions (45 min)

 on Plato's realm of forms.

 As we carve out 2-dimensional space on our paper, we're grasping at another dimension just out of reach.
-Underneath our circle is a perfect circle, *the form of a circle*, nearly captured on our paper between the fibers and bits of ink.
+Underneath our circle is a perfect circle, *the form of a circle*, nearly captured on our paper between the fibers and bits of charcoal.
 Even if our incantation is imperfect, we get better each time.
 We're after something pure and ultimately un-capturable.
 But if we get close enough, we trick our senses, and for a second we believe that we're looking at something out of this world.

 [Sesame Street's Geometry of Circles](https://muppet.fandom.com/wiki/Geometry_of_Circles)